jonnonz1/nz-statute-book/acts/public/2020/education-and-training-act-2020.md

     (i) under-represented in the institution’s student body; or (ii) disadvantaged in terms of their ability to attend the institution; and (f) in the case of an institution that has a plan, a statement of service performance for that financial year reporting on the performance of the institution as compared with the proposed outcomes described in that plan; and
-  (g) in the case of an institution that is a university or a wānanga, a statement of the number of employees or former employees of the university or wānanga who, in their capacity as employees, received remuneration of $100,000 or more (including compensation or other benefits) in the year to which the report relates and the number of those employees or former employees in each bracket of remuneration in $10,000 increments.
+  (g) in the case of an institution that is a university or a wānanga, a statement of the number of employees or former employees of the university or wānanga who, in their capacity as employees, received remuneration of $100,000 or more (including compensation or other benefits) in the year to which the report relates and the number of those employees or former employees in each bracket of remuneration in $10,000 increments; and
+  (h) in the case of an institution that is a university,—
+    (i) a report on how the council of the university has complied with its duties to protect and promote academic freedom and freedom of expression set out in section 281(1)﻿(g); and
+    (ii) a report on the number and nature of complaints made under the complaints procedure established under section 281B for the year to which the annual report relates; and
+    (iii) a report on any other matters prescribed by regulations made under section 651B.
 (5) Section 156 of the Crown Entities Act 2004 applies to institutions and, for that purpose, is to be read as referring to a statement of service performance under subsection (4)﻿(f).
 (6) A statement of service performance under subsection (4)﻿(f) must be prepared in accordance with generally accepted accounting practice, within the meaning of section 8 of the Financial Reporting Act 2013.
 (7) The Minister must present the report to the House of Representatives within 5 working days after receiving the report or, if Parliament is not in session, as soon as practicable after the commencement of the next session of Parliament.